1. Why Bike: The Many Benefits of Bicycling

 - There are more worthy reasons too, such as saving strapped municipalities on the cost of road repairs, since bicycles are far gentler on pavement.
 Consider these 12 reasons to start using a bicycle for transportation.

 - Even in winter weather in colder parts of the country, people like this young woman realize the health and economic benefits of biking are too good to miss out on!
-If you’re biking in Monterey County in winter, see “Rain, cold temps, and more.”
+(If you’re biking in Monterey County in winter, see “Rain, cold temps, and more.”)
+Pro cyclists Becky Furuta and Phil Southerland both speak about diabetes and bicycling.

 - And did you know: Cycling or walking to school benefits kids’ classroom abilities.
 Click here to learn more.